 Sapiens' main sales channel is direct sales, with a small portion of partner sales.
-Sapiens' sales team is dispersed across its regional offices in North America, the United Kingdom, Belgium, France, Israel, Australia, India, Poland and the Nordics.
+Our sales team is dispersed across our regional offices in North America, the United Kingdom, Belgium, France, Israel, Australia, India, Poland and the Nordics.
+Following the acquisitions of Cálculo and sum.cumo, we will now also have regional offices in Spain and Germany.
 The direct sales force is geared to large organizations within the insurance and financial services industry.

-In 2018, Sapiens continued to significantly invest in its target regions - North America, the UK, Europe and South Africa - and in its sales, presales, domain experts and marketing teams.
-We anticipate that the Sapiens sales team will leverage its proximity to customers and prospective clients to drive more business, and offer our services across our target markets.
+In 2019, Sapiens continued to significantly invest in its target regions - North America, the UK, Europe and South Africa - and in its sales, presales, domain experts and marketing teams.
+We anticipate that our sales team will leverage their proximity to customers and prospective clients to drive more business, and offer our services across our target markets.

-Sapiens account managers were focused on building ongoing relationships with existing customers during the past year, to maintain a high level of customer satisfaction and identify up-selling opportunities within these organizations.
-We believe that a high level of post-contract customer support is important to Sapiens continued success.
+Our account managers were focused on building ongoing relationships with existing customers during the past year, to maintain a high level of customer satisfaction and identify up-selling opportunities within these organizations.
+We believe that a high level of post-contract customer support is important to our continued success.

-As part of Sapiens sales process, Sapiens typically sells a package that includes a license, implementation, customization and integration services, and training services.
-All of Sapiens' clients for whom it has deployed its solutions elect to enter into an ongoing maintenance and support contract with Sapiens.
-We aim to expand Sapiens' distribution model to include more channel partners and system integrators, but we intend to maintain the direct sales model as Sapiens' prime distribution channel.
+As part of our sales process, we typically sell a package that includes a license, implementation, customization and integration services, and training services.
+All of our clients for whom we have deployed our solutions elect to enter into an ongoing maintenance and support contract with us.
+We aim to expand our distribution model to include more channel partners and system integrators, but we intend to maintain the direct sales model as our prime distribution channel.

-Sapiens' sales and marketing representatives attend major industry trade shows to improve Sapiens visibility and its market recognition.
-Additionally, Sapiens host client conferences-such as its annual Sapiens Client Conference, which took place in North Atlanta, U.S. in September 2016; in Lisbon, Portugal in October 2017; and in San Antonio, Texas, U.S. in 2018.
+We attend major industry trade shows to improve our visibility and our market recognition.
+Additionally, we host client conferences-such as our annual Sapiens Summit/Client Conference, which took place in North Atlanta, U.S. in September 2016; in Lisbon, Portugal in October 2017; in San Antonio, Texas, U.S. in 2018; and in Phoenix, Arizona and Rome, Italy in 2019.
 We continue investing in our web presence and digital marketing activities to generate leads and enhance our brand recognition.
-As previously mentioned, Sapiens invested in its rebranding that included a new website that was launched in 2018 through early 2019.
-Sapiens maintains a blog channel ("Sapiens Spotlight"), and also invests in its working relationships and advisory services within the global industry-analyst community.
+Sapiens maintains a blog channel ("Sapiens Spotlight") and we also invest in our working relationships and advisory services within the global industry-analyst community.

-Sapiens works together with standards providers - such as ACORD and MISMO- to further enrich its offerings and provide its customers with comprehensive and innovative solutions that address the entire breadth of their business needs
+We work together with standards providers - such as ACORD and MISMO- to further enrich our offerings and provide our customers with comprehensive and innovative solutions that address the entire breadth of their business needs.